Business Management

 Lecture content:

-This course discusses the determining factors and effects of increasingly internationalizing economic activities and their regional ties along with the requirements for international competitiveness and benefits of an international division of labor.
-It highlights the opportunities and challenges arising for businesses by the growing internationalization of trade and production in an open economy: on the one hand, the opportunities of tapping into new source and sales markets, as well as the advantages of segmenting value chains across borders, and, on the other hand, the challenges of advancing the intensity of competition with increasing market integration.
-Since corporate complexity management, which operationalizes opportunities and risks, faces these modified international economic relations, this course explores the dynamics of international markets.
-In order to illustrate the ties connecting the world and the international context becoming increasingly relevant for corporate decision processes, this course discusses the following aspects: - Foreign trade theory - Structures, borders and globalization critique - Digitalization and sustainability as drivers of globalization or re-regionalization - Processes and crises of market integration, in particular in a European context - Implications of the increasing global integration of corporate decision making - Requirements for achieving international competitiveness - Goals and types of international involvement / transnational business relations considering procurement, sales and financing conditions specific to industry and nation
+This course discusses the determining factors and effects of increasingly internationalized economic activities and their regional connections, along with the requirements for international competitiveness and benefits of an international division of labor.
+It highlights the opportunities and challenges for businesses due to the growing internationalization of trade and production within an open economy: the opportunities of tapping into new source and sales markets and the advantages of segmenting value chains across borders on the one hand, and the challenges of heightened competition as market integration intensifies on the other hand.
+As corporate complexity management aims to navigate these evolving international economic relationships and operationalize opportunities and risks, this course explores the dynamics of international markets.
+To illustrate the interconnectedness of the world and the growing significance of these international contexts for corporate decision-making, this course will address the following aspects: - foreign trade theory - structures, borders and globalization critique - digitalization and sustainability as drivers of globalization or re-regionalization - processes and crises of market integration, in particular in a European context - implications of the increasing global integration of corporate decision making - requirements for achieving international competitiveness - goals and types of international involvement / transnational business relations considering procurement, sales, and financing conditions specific to industry and nation

 Learning Outcomes:

-Upon completing this course, alumni possess deep insights into the changes and risks businesses and corporate decision makers face in a corporate environment.
-Special attention is paid to changing framework conditions of entrepreneurial action, e.g. internationalizing economic activities and increased market integration, emerging competition, the relevance of digitalization for international economic relations, changing consumer behavior, shortened product life and innovation cycles with the resulting need to innovate, as well as the requirements of sustainable economy.
-Drawing on these insights, alumni are able to identify, analyze and assess for decision making the opportunities and risks the management are likely to face from external changes, increased complexity and dynamics.
-Alumni train their analytical and assessment skills applying these newly acquired insights as the course requires them not only to internalize the information presented but also to actively use it.
-Upon completing this course, alumni are aware of existing global economic ties and know how to analyze and assess the requirements of international innovation competition for internationally operating businesses.
-They understand that, due to these external shifts, management requirements are constantly exposed to change and risk.
-In this context, they have learned to identify leverage points to ensure business success in ever-changing environments and they are conscious of the relevance of innovative solutions and proactive management.
+Upon completion of this course students will: - have gained deep insights into the changes and risks businesses and corporate decision makers face in a corporate environment, especially taking into account changing framework conditions for entrepreneurial action, e.g. internationalizing economic activities and increased market integration, emerging competition, the relevance of digitalization for international economic relations, changing consumer behavior, shortened product life and innovation cycles with the resulting need to innovate, as well as the requirements of a sustainable economy; - have the ability, by drawing on these insights, to identify, analyze, and assess for decision making the opportunities and risks that management is likely to face from external changes, increased complexity and dynamics; - have trained their analytical and assessment skills by applying these newly acquired insights as the course requires them not only to internalize the information presented but also to actively use it; - have gained awareness of existing global economic ties; - know how to analyze and assess the requirements of international innovation competition for businesses operating internationally; - understand that, due to these external shifts, management requirements are constantly exposed to change and risk; - have learned to identify leverage points to ensure business success in ever-changing environments; - be aware of the importance of innovative solutions and proactive management.

 Superior module: